b. 1923 Los Angeles, USA – d. 2009 Baarlo, The Netherlands

 In 1949 he moved to Paris and studied with Ossip Zadkine and Fernand Léger.
 He met Karel Appel and Corneille in Paris and showed at the 1949 CoBrA exhibition at the Stedelijk Museum, Amsterdam.
 In 1951 he went to Germany and taught at the Werkkunstschule Wuppertal.
 He exhibited at the famous Kassel II. documenta, 1959; III, 1964 and IV in 1968.

-The artist is included in the Reina Sofia exhibition in Madrid, Loved, Lost and Loose in Paris: Foreign Artists in Paris 1944-1968.
+In 2018 the artist was included in the Reina Sofia exhibition in Madrid, Loved, Lost and Loose in Paris: Foreign Artists in Paris 1944-1968.

 SHINKICHI TAJIRI15 Feb - 30 Mar 2017Shinkichi Tajiri (b.
 1923 Los Angeles, USA – d.
 2009 Baarlo, The Netherlands) is primarily a sculptor who plays with the themes of violence and eroticism in metal assemblages where he brings loose elements of metal and junk together to form a new coherence.
 Highly experimental and multicultural Tajiri was...